enisdenjo/slides/slides/scaling-real-time-building-federated-subscriptions-in-rust.md

 <!--
 - A subscribe message arrives on the WebSocket.
 We construct a fake HTTP request out of it.
-- We synthesize a method, a path, headers, a body, the whole thing.
-From the WebSocket message, the connection state, and our config.
+- We synthesize a method, a path, headers, a body, the whole thing from the WebSocket message, the connection state, and our config.
-- Then it goes through the exact same path as a curl would.
+- Then it goes through the exact same path as a curl call would.
 - The auth plugin runs.
 Header propagation runs.
 Rate limiting runs.
 Deduplication runs.
 Tracing runs.
 - We did not build a parallel WebSocket pipeline.
 We built one pipeline, and gave WebSocket a translator at the door.
 -->